jackw-ai/OpenGL-Landscape/README.md

 Be sure to have the required packages installed.

 ## Controls

-The following keyboard controls are supported:
+In addition to moving the cursor to look around (Ego motion), the following keyboard controls are also supported:

- `R`: Toggle the rotation of world view
+ `R`: Toggle the rotation of world view  (Orbit Motion)

  `Right/Left Arrow`: Change the rotation speed